dotnet/AspNetCore.Docs/aspnetcore/blazor/tutorials/movie-database-app/part-3.md

 If there's a concurrency exception and the movie entity no longer exists at the time that changes are saved, the component redirects to the non-existent endpoint (`notfound`), which results in returning a 404 (Not Found) status code.
 You could change this code to notify the user that the movie no longer exists in the database or create a dedicated *Not Found* component and navigate the user to that endpoint.
 If the movie exists and a concurrency exception is thrown, for example when another user has already modified the entity, the exception is rethrown by the component with the [`throw` statement (C# Language Reference)](/dotnet/csharp/language-reference/statements/exception-handling-statements#the-throw-statement).
 Additional guidance on handling concurrency with EF Core in Blazor apps is provided by the Blazor documentation.

 > [!WARNING]
-> Binding form data to entity data models can be susceptible to overposting attacks.
-Guidance on how to address this is covered in the next section.
+> Although it isn't a concern for the app in this tutorial, binding form data to entity data models can be susceptible to overposting attacks.
+Additional information on this subject appears in the next section.

 ## Mitigate overposting attacks